-- (iv) Dry chemical fire extinguishers utilized on watercraft which do not exhibit gauges or devices indicating the amount of pressure in the extinguisher shall be weighed and display a tag that indicates the extinguisher has been weighed within the immediately preceding twelve (12) months.
-If the gross weight of a carbon dioxide (CO2) fire extinguisher is reduced by more than ten percent (10%) of the net weight, the extinguisher does not meet the requirements of this section and shall be recharged. - (v) Fire extinguishers shall be readily accessible aboard the watercraft and in such condition as to be ready for immediate and effective use. - (vi) Requirements for fire extinguishers by length of watercraft are as follows:
+(ii) Dry chemical fire extinguishers utilized on watercraft which do not exhibit gauges or devices indicating the amount of pressure in the extinguisher shall be weighed and display a tag that indicates the extinguisher has been weighed within the immediately preceding six (6) months.
+If the weight of a fire extinguisher is one-quarter (1/4) ounce less than that stamped on the container, the extinguisher does not meet the requirements of this section and shall be recharged.

+(iii) Fire extinguishers shall be readily accessible aboard the watercraft and in such condition as to be ready for immediate and effective use.